Ernyoke/fractal-erosion/README.md

 cmake . -G "Visual Studio 17 2022" -A x64 -B build
 msbuild.exe ALL_BUILD.vcxproj /p:configuration=release /p:platform=x64
 ```

+The output of cmake will be stored in the `build` folder.
+The executable binaries will be stored in the `bin` folder.

 With Visual Studio 2022 `msbuild.exe` is installed automatically.
 The default location for this is usually `Program Files/Microsoft Visual Studio`.
 In case the `msbuild` executable is not present on the path, we can execute it as follows: